JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L1-Load_data_from_text_files.md

 ## Import
 * Discuss three types of text file formats for storing data (15 min)
   * Rows and column text files such as CSV and delimited files
   * JSON
   * XML
 * Code along - Import a CSV file
   * In a file manager clicking on a .csv file to open it in Excel
     * Successful import
   * Import a less well behaved CSV file by clicking on it
     * Note defects
     * Moral is you cannot depend on the click import
   * Import using Data > From Text
 * Exercise
   * Students import a new file using Data > From Text
-* Difference between
+* Difference between CSV and delimited files